natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29%20(Germany).md

 '''Enemies worth noting'''

 [[F-16 (Family)|F-16 series]] : The F-16's are considered the top opponent against the MiG-29, having a equal amount of power and ability to combat you.
 Singularly you might have an upper hand in skill and abilities thanks to the R-27 and R-60 missiles, but beware.
 The moment a F-16 teams up with one another, they become a formidable and dangerous group.
 The more F-16's are flying as a flock the more dangerous they become.
 In comparison with the MiG-29: the F-16 performs better in groups, and it is that what you have to look out for.
 It's best to avoid engaging into a flock of F-16's, but to rather engage it from a distance (with use of R-27 missiles) or wait for the flock to fall apart.
 This will give you again a upper hand over the F-16 and give you the ability to combat it 1-on-1.
 Further than that make sure to keep an eye out for their missiles, they have an excellent medium range and can retain a IR lock very well.
-In addition, at high speed the F-16 is much less maneuverable than the MiG-29.
-When in a 1-on-1 with an F-16 it is advisable to keep your speed up - the more speed you and your opponent lose, the more maneuverable the F-16 becomes.
+In addition, at high speed the F-16 is much less manoeuvrable than the MiG-29.
+When in a 1-on-1 with an F-16 it is advisable to keep your speed up - the more speed you and your opponent lose, the more manoeuvrable the F-16 becomes.
 Do not try to engage in a turning engagement with a slow F-16, as it is likely they will out turn you with its superior low-speed turn rate.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->